 As optional, one of the design goals of expected is that objects of type expected<T,E> should be valid elements in STL containers and usable with STL algorithms (at least if objects of type T and E are).
 Equality comparison is essential for expected<T,E> to model concept Regular.
-C++ does not have concepts, but being regular is still essential for the type to be effectively used with STL.
+C++ does not have concepts yet, but being regular is still essential for the type to be effectively used with STL.

 Ordering is essential if we want to store expected values in ordered associative containers.
 A number of ways of including the unexpected state in comparisons have been suggested.
-The ones proposed, have been crafted such that the axioms of equivalence and strict weak ordering are preserved: unexpected values stored in expected<T,E> are simply treated as additional values that are always different from T; these values are always compared as less than any value of T when stored in an expected object.
+The ones proposed, have been crafted such that the axioms of equivalence and strict weak ordering are preserved: unexpected values stored in expected values are always compared as less than any value of T when stored in an expected object.